 Having previously worked as an editor and journalist and having the opportunity to interview some incredible visionaries such as LTGEN David Morrison AO, Tracey Spicer, and Rabia Siddique, it was Kate’s interview with Shake It Up Founder Clyde Campbell that gave her the push to truly get involved.

-Kate hopes as National Ambassador at Shake It Up she can inspire others and put a stop to people living with Parkinson’s being seen as victims.
-“We aren’t victims, we are strong, amazing people who just happen to have a crummy disease, and we want a cure to that disease.
+Kate hopes as a national Ambassador at Shake It Up she can inspire others and put a stop to people living with Parkinson’s being seen as victims.
+“We aren’t victims, we are strong, amazing people who just happen to have a crummy disease and we want a cure to that disease.
 Young Onset Parkinson’s is real and it’s common.
 Parky is not just a disease of older people.
 It’s real and it’s here”.

 Kate is now working with the Australian mental health organisation Beyond Blue, using her past experience with the media to assist community Speakers and Ambassadors to tell their own stories.
 She has had an amazing time in her involvement as a journalist and editor with NewsCorp and the Huffington Post, and ghost-written three best-selling business books.
 She remains a contributor to several international publications, writing with a focus on topics such as depression and family violence.
 She also maintains her own website, A Difficult Woman.